 As the days go on, your cravings will go through the roof, as there is a buildup of appetite-stimulating hormones in your system (ghrelin, neuropeptide Y) and binge-eating episodes are more likely to happen.

-By now you are a "hangry" person.
-Your appetite hormones will be out of control and you'll also be in a constant bad mood because you most likely had green tea and a rice cake for breakfast, so you get in a vicious cycle of being hungry and moody.
+By this point, the best way to describe you would be "hangry."
+Your appetite hormones will be out of control, and you'll also be in a constant bad mood.
+You'll find yourself in a vicious cycle of being hungry and moody.

-There is a good chance that there have been some "breakout" cases at this point, where you gave into your body's constant "nagging" for energy and consumed everything you found in front of you.
+There's a good chance that there have been some "breakout" cases at this point, where you gave in to your body's constant "nagging" for energy and consumed everything you found in front of you.

+After reading all the ways a crash diet affects your body and mind, it's easy to see that crash dieting is not the answer, and honestly, it's even not worth trying.
 Want to form a better relationship with food and look and feel healthier?
-Try following a diet that focuses on intuitive eating and balanced meals.
+Try following a diet that focuses on intuitive eating and balanced meals instead.

 Tomiyama AJ, Mann T, Vinas D, Hunger JM, Dejager J, Taylor SE.
 Low calorie dieting increases cortisol.
 Psychosom Med.
 2010 May;72(4):357-64. doi: 10.1097/PSY.0b013e3181d9523c

 Johannsen DL, Knuth ND, Huizenga R, Rood JC, Ravussin E, Hall KD.
 Metabolic slowing with massive weight loss despite preservation of fat-free mass.
 J Clin Endocrinol Metab.
 2012 Jul;97(7):2489-96. doi: 10.1210/jc.2012-1444